Giorgi/EFCore.Visualizer/README.md

 ## Usage

 After installing the [extension from the marketplace](https://marketplace.visualstudio.com/items?itemName=GiorgiDalakishvili.EFCoreVisualizer), a new debugger visualizer will be added to Visual Studio.
-When debugging, hover over your queries and there will be an option to view the query plan:
+When debugging, hover over your queries and there will be an option to view the query plan( Here we show acutal query plan which means it enforce query execution ):

 ![VariableVisualizer](doc/VariableVisualizer.png)